Leading Academic Transformation

 It's free to join this community.
 You will have rich opportunities to exchange ideas, examine questions, explore successes and challenges, co-create resources, and understand the complexities of managing and leading change through an innovation lens with a cohort of your peers.
 Engagement opportunities are thoughtfully developed for leaders serving at similar levels.

 A variety of opportunities are planned throughout the year, both online and face-to-face.
 Some are exclusive to community members; others are broadly accessible.
 Some are free; others are fee-based.
-Explore participant benefits and activities on the horizon.
 Use the button below to join now.

 In joining, you will be prompted to confirm your contact information or create an EDUCAUSE profile.
 You will be automatically subscribed to the LAT community discussion forum, the primary channel for communications, including from the advisory committee.
 (You may unsubscribe at any time.)
 You will also receive periodic community updates or announcements of exclusive LAT opportunities through alternate communication channels, when appropriate.